xekri/lingua/ja/text.md

 | :--- | :--- | :------ |
 | miti | noun | road    |

-- to make a verb or a sentence qualify a noun, use a construction [Concl × noun]
+- to make a verb or a sentence qualify a noun, use a construction [conclusive × noun]

 ## condition, reason, order